 Dr. Jean Lomino, Dr. Carl Swafford and their team of outdoor education experts will help schools and teachers implement outdoor education into their curricula and into their school grounds.
 Fees for services will be determined on a sliding scale, and based upon the number of teachers and sessions needed.
 Most training will occur at the client’s school site, but the Wauhatchie School site and other outdoor venues will also be available.
 All sessions will be planned and facilitated by THINK NATURE team member(s).

-Consulting services may include all or some of the sessions from the following menu.
-Sessions are listed in consecutive order:
+May include all or some of the sessions from the following menu.

 - Teacher Inspiration—Teachers will participate in naturalist-led easy hike, canoe trip or other low-risk outdoor adventure.
 They will learn to observe, using all their senses and record their observations in a nature journal.
 This experience is designed to inspire teachers to see the benefits of using nature as a classroom.
 This session can occur at the school or nearby natural area.
 (One half-day or a full day)